What to do

 - $$$$ Fine dining

-If you are looking for a spot for a great cup of coffee or a tasty breakfast, Café Aroma is the place for you!
-Known for its quality house-roasted coffee beans and warm service, this charming little cafe is sure to please.
-Open daily from 7:30 a.m. to 5 p.m.
+If you're looking for a place for breakfast or for a good cup of coffee, this is the place for you!
+Known for its quality coffee beans and warm, friendly service, this charming eatery has something to please everyone.

 Tsa-Kwa-Luten Lodge ($$-$$$)